 The venue for the course will be Weetwood Hall Conference Centre and Hotel which offers first-class hotel facilities, a business centre and ample parking facilities.
-Weetwood Hall is the largest and most flexible conference centre and hotel in the North of England.
+Weetwood Hall is an award winning, flexible conference centre and hotel in the north of England.

 Weetwood Hall Hotel is ideally situated 15 minutes north of the centre of Leeds in wooded grounds at the junction of the Otley Road and the outer ring road.
 It is just 15 minutes from Leeds Bradford International Airport and a short distance from the A1, M1, M606, M621 and M62 motorways.
 Further details can be found at www.weetwood.co.uk

-Booking for this course should be completed through our secure online store (see link in the left hand column).
+Booking for this course should be completed through our secure online store (available from around 3 months prior to the start of the course).
 You will receive an automatic confirmation email within 24 hours of your booking.